 Some chiropractors also perform nonsurgical spinal decompression.
 This is almost the same as spinal traction, but the main difference is that the harness is pulled by a mechanical device like this one.

 Your chiropractor will assess your neck and back and decide how much pressure to apply while performing the spinal traction therapy.
-As your back is stretched, it relieves the pressure in between your discs and allows herniated or bulging discs to draw back.
-This lets your nerves and muscles feel relief from the build-up of pressure in your spine.
+As your back stretches, it relieves the pressure between your discs, allowing herniated or bulging discs to draw back.
+This eases your nerves and muscles from the pressure build-up in your spine.